Scalable Multi Agent Diffusion Policies for Coverage Control: Baselines

 \section{Baselines}

-The coverage control problem can be reduced to finding centroidal Voronoi tesselations (CVT) of the environment.
-A cost function is minimized by assigning each robot to a region of the space and performing gradient descent towards a local minimum.
-A well-known algorithm for this problem is that proposed by Lloyd \cite{lloyd1982}.
+The coverage control problem can be reduced to finding centroidal Voronoi tessellations (CVT) of the environment.
+A cost function is minimized by assigning each robot to a region of the space and performing gradient descent toward a local minimum.
+A well-known algorithm for this problem is that proposed by Lloyd~\cite{lloyd1982}.
 This original version assumes full access to the state of the environment.
-In decentralized systems, it makes sense to have robots exchange each other's positions, as proposed in \cite{cortes2002}, and information about local sensing.
-This does not scale well when the entire sensory input of each agent must be shared.
+In decentralized systems, robots exchange each other's positions and local sensing information, as proposed in~\cite{cortes2002}.

 We consider several baselines based on finding Voronoi partitions, with different levels of observability.
 The relevant benchmarks are summarized as follows: